cncf/toc/.github/ISSUE_TEMPLATE/project-onboarding.md

 - [ ] Ensure that [DCO](https://github.com/apps/dco) (preferred) or [CLA](https://github.com/cncf/cla) are enabled for all GitHub repositories of the project.
 - [ ] Ensure that that the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md) (or your adopted version of it) are explicitly referenced at the project's `README` on GitHub.
 - [ ] Ensure LF footer is on your website and [guidelines](https://github.com/cncf/foundation/blob/main/website-guidelines.md) are followed (if your project doesn't have a dedicated website, please adopt those guidelines for the `README` file).
-- [ ] Ceate a maintainer list and add it to the [aggregated CNCF maintainer list](https://maintainers.cncf.io) via pull request.
+- [ ] Create a maintainer list and add it to the [aggregated CNCF maintainer list](https://maintainers.cncf.io) via pull request.
 - [ ] Provide emails for the maintainers to get access to the maintainers mailing list and Service Desk.
 Email them to <project-onboarding@cncf.io>.
 - [ ] Start working on [written, open governance](https://contribute.cncf.io/maintainers/governance/).
 - [ ] Adopt a license scanning tool, like [FOSSA](https://fossa.com/) or [Snyk](https://snyk.io/).
 Staff can grant access.